 As soon as you start typing, you will see suggestions popping up with a maximum of three or four words.
 To select one of the suggested words, press arrow up and then navigate using left and the right arrow key.
 And to complete a word, hit space to pick up one from the suggestions.

 If you don’t stick to exact words of English, you can choose to disable autocorrection of misspelled words.

 That said, not supporting every application is a huge drawback, especially when it comes to Chrome.
 There are a lot of users who use Chrome on Windows and use it for everything.
 Such users will have to use Predictive Text.

 Officially, Microsoft claims to have it working with English US only, but I see it works with all languages that are supported for the software-based keyboard on Windows 10.
 I tried a few Hindi words, and it did suggest them.

 It includes Assamese, Bashkir, Belarusian, Greenlandic, Hawaiian, Icelandic, Igbo, Irish, Kyrgyz, Luxembourgish, Maltese, Maori, Mongolian, Nepali, Pashto, Sakha, Tajik, Tatar, Tswana, Turkmen, Urdu, Uyghur, Welsh, Xhosa, Yoruba, Zulu.

-Not only it is easier to switch between two languages when using software keyboard, Microsoft has also enabled Multilingual text prediction which works for hardware keyboard as well.
+Not only it is easier to switch between two languages when using a software keyboard, Microsoft has also enabled Multilingual text prediction which works for hardware keyboards as well.

-So if you are writing in more than one Latin script languages, text prediction works.
+So if you are writing in more than one Latin script language, text prediction works.

 - Go to Settings > Devices